 Remove the Pump

 Make sure the right pressure level is reached before you do this.
 Once done, pop off the pump head – flip switch it.
 For threaded screw head pumps unthread the pump head/ inflator.
 Additionally retighten the locking nut in case you had a Schrader valve.
 Finally replace the valve cap.
-Many readers who bought this stroller also read about Best Double Jogging Stroller.
+Also read about Best Double Jogging Stroller.

 Set Out To Ride

 Now that your stroller is properly inflated you can hit the road with your baby; properly tuck in your baby in the stroller, fasten the harness, and get make sure your baby is comfortable.
 In addition to that you may want to find out if the braking system is working properly.
 Other things you can do include.
-The people who bought this also read about the Best Double Umbrella Stroller.
+Read more about the Best Double Umbrella Stroller.

 - Pack a side bag for your baby.